Huerte/Gitomation/Inspirational_Quote.md

 ### "There exists only the present instant; a Now which always and without end is itself new." - Meister Eckhart
 ### "The less you open your heart to others, the more your heart suffers." - Deepak Chopra
 ### "Be confident, not certain." - Eleanor Roosevelt
+### "I do not exist to impress the world.
+I exist to live my life in a way that will make me happy." - Richard Bach